JoNaylor04/Week2Practical1/README.md

 Notice that a few sentences have been highlighted (black background, white text).
 The sentences have been selected by the user.
 By default, browsers allow users to select text elements so that text can be copied or highlighted.
 The browser will also provide default styling to highlight a text selection (generally a light blue background).
 Customise the text selection style using the [::selection](https://developer.mozilla.org/en-US/docs/Web/CSS/::selection) pseudo-selector.

 You may have noticed that your mouse cursor changes when it is over different types of content on the web.
 For example, it will often change to a text selection cursor when over text, and a pointer (the little hand) when over something clickable like a link or a button.
 Some of these changes are provided by default by your browser to communicate the functionality of different elements.
-You can also control these changes using CSS.
-Add the appropriate selectors to create new style rules to be applied when a paragraph or heading is hovered.
-Then, use the [cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property to explore different cursors.
+You can also control these changes using CSS:
+- Add the appropriate selectors to create new style rules to be applied when a paragraph or heading is hovered.
+- Then, use the [cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property to explore different cursors.
 In particular, try the following values:
   - pointer
   - wait
   - help
   - not-allowed
   - text

 **Interaction design note:** It is usually best to stick with the default cursor provided by the browser as it is already designed to communicate functionality and making changes may cause confusion for the user.
 However, in the coming weeks, we’ll see use cases for changing the cursor to improve communication of functionality.